fieldima/biof501-pipeline/README.md

 ![](hyphy_out/Example_plot.png "Selection plot")

-The sites were mostly between codon 2200 and 2500, which corresponds to proteins NS4A and NS4B on the West Nile Virus genome.
+The sites were mostly between codon 2200 and 2500, which corresponds to proteins NS4A and NS4B on the [West Nile Virus genome](https://www.ncbi.nlm.nih.gov/nuccore/NC_009942).

+Another notable site was codon 1262, which corresponds to NS2A.

-As shown above, most sites were under stabilizing (negative), selection with some sites under neutral selection.
+As shown in the plot above, most sites were under purifying (negative), selection with some sites under neutral selection.

 ### Future directions

-Possible future directions include a deeper analysis of proteins NS4A and NS4B to identify possible reasons for selection.
-Some preliminary analysis could include GO term identification, functional annotation, etc. Another step of analysis would be to find which mutations are occurring on these proteins, to identify any functional consequences of selection.
+The finding that positive selection does occur on proteins NS4A and NS4B warrants a deeper analysis of the functional consequences of these mutations to identify possible reasons for selection.
+Some preliminary analysis could include GO term identification, functional domain annotation, etc. Another step of analysis would be to find which mutations are occurring on these proteins, to identify possible structural changes occurring in these proteins.

 The pipeline itself could also be used to identify selection among different variants.
 It would be interesting to see the results of this pipeline if I used a different data